Baybars: Campaign against the Crusaders

 Later, in 1266, Baybars invaded the Christian country of Cilician Armenia which, under King Hethum I, had submitted to the Mongol Empire.
 After defeating the forces of Hethum I in the Battle of Mari, Baybars managed to ravage the three great cities of Mamistra, Adana and Tarsus, so that when Hetoum arrived with Mongol troops, the country was already devastated.
 Hetoum had to negotiate the return of his son Leo by giving control of Armenia's border fortresses to the Mamluks.
 In 1269, Hetoum abdicated in favour of his son and became a monk, but he died a year later.
 Leo was left in the awkward situation of keeping Cilicia as a subject of the Mongol Empire, while at the same time paying tribute to the Mamluks.

 This isolated Antioch and Tripoli, led by Hethum's son-in-law, Prince Bohemond VI.
 After successfully conquering Cilicila, Baybars in 1267 settled his unfinished business with Acre, and continued the extermination of remaining crusader garrisons in the following years.
 In 1268, he besieged Antioch, capturing the city on 18 May.
 Baybars had promised to spare the lives of the inhabitants, but he broke his promise and had the city razed, killing or enslaving much of the population after the surrender. prompting the fall of the Principality of Antioch.
 The massacre of men, women, and children at Antioch "was the single greatest massacre of the entire crusading era."
 Priests had their throats slit inside their churches, and women were sold into slavery.

 Then he continued to Jaffa, which belonged to Guy, the son of John of Ibelin.
 Jaffa fell to Baybars on 7 March after twelve hours of fighting; most of Jaffa's citizens were slain, but Baybars allowed the garrison to go unharmed.
 After this he conquered Ashkalon and Caesarea.

+Further Ilkhanate attempt to attack the Mamluks

+In 1272 the Mongol Ilkhanates attempted to besiege Al-Bira but failed when Sultan Baybars attacked the Mongols with a relief force of an unknown number, the Mongols tried to repel the attack, but they failed.
+After Mongol commander Samagar heard that the mongols have been defeated he retreated back into Mongol land.